hyperionsolitude/Data-Science/README.md

 ## Lecture Slides 📚🎓

-Explore the fascinating world of data science through our lecture slides.
+Explore the fascinating world of data science through [Orsan Ozener's](https://www.linkedin.com/in/okan-orsan-ozener-29194b26) lecture slides.
 These resources will guide you through essential concepts, techniques, and strategies that empower your data-driven journey.

 - [Introduction to Data Science](./Data_Science.pdf)
 - [Feature Engineering and Selection](./Data_Science.pdf)